- What I'm saying is, is it actually right, is it morally the right reason to legalise the drug?

 (as) of right (or by right)

-- As a result of having a moral or legal claim or entitlement: the state will be obliged to provide health care and education as of rightMás ejemplos en oraciones
+- As a result of having a moral or legal claim or entitlement: the state will be obliged to provide health care as of rightMás ejemplos en oraciones

 - Entry to higher education is also very commonly an entitlement, available by right to anyone who obtains the threshold entry certificate.